jupyter/security/README.rst

-While never officially supported, it had become common practice to put hidden Javascript or CSS styling in Markdown cells, so that they would not be visible on the page.
+While never officially supported, it had become common practice to put hidden Javascript or CSS styling in Markdown cells, so that they would not be visible on the page but would change the page behavior or rendering.
 Since Markdown cells are now sanitized (by `Google Caja <https://developers.google.com/caja>`__), all Javascript (including click event handlers, etc.) and CSS will be stripped.